ludiosarchive/Pyquitter/README.md

-Modsniffer overview
+Pyquitter overview
 ==============

 So, you've got a program that you're working on, and you're tired of hitting Ctrl-C, Up, Enter.
 You'd like it to just restart every time you make a change.
-Here's how Modsniffer helps you solve this problem:
+Here's how Pyquitter helps you solve this problem:

-1. Early in your program startup, you instantiate `modsniffer.detector.ModulesChangeDetector` with a 0-arg callable (one that quits your program).
+1. Early in your program startup, you instantiate `pyquitter.detector.ChangeDetector` with a 0-arg callable (one that quits your program).

-2. In addition, you set up a timer to call `yourModulesChangeDetector.checkForChanges()` every few seconds.
+2. In addition, you set up a timer to call `yourChangeDetector.checkForChanges()` every few seconds.
 If any of your imported modules have changed, the `callable` you passed in earlier will be called.